Keyboard shortcuts

 3. Note that if you want to be a Force user (Jedi, Sith, Gray, etc.) you must have a POW of 14 or above.

-6. Open and read Passions and Passion Examples in the Quick Reference section of the References compendium.
+6. Open and read Passions and Passion Examples in the Quick Reference section of the References compendium in Foundry or in the core Mythras rulebook.
 Choose 3 passions following these guidelines:

-7. Figure out what equipment, weapons, etc. you should start with based on your career and homeworld/tech/society type
+7. Figure out what equipment, weapons, etc. you should start with based on your career and homeworld/tech/society type; refer to the Foundry compendium for weapons and armor

 Note that base percentages for skills (before you add skill points to them) will get auto-calculated on your character sheet.

 See the section on The Force if your character is a Force user (Jedi, Sith, or Gray).
-You may want to use some of your skill allocation for the Force skill.
+You may want to use some of your skill allocation for Force Discipline skills.

 Species